 But that’s not all, because it’s included in the Entrepreneurs Law, you will also benefit from a fast-track resolution in just 20 days, and the applicable administrative silence is positive (so if you have no response within this period, your application is considered finally approved).

 In addition, you will be able to move freely throughout the EU with this residence card.

 As we mentioned, this visa is geared towards non-EU citizens, as Europeans can work remotely for up to 6 months in the country (and if they wish to prolong their stay, they just need to obtain their resident NIE).

 Let’s now explore its requirements so that you can perfectly understand if this is the right option for you.

 Requirements for the digital nomad visa

-Next is the complete list of requirements that are so far confirmed.
+Next is the complete list of requirements that finally apply and that you must fully understand.

-- You must be currently working for companies outside Spain.
-Incomes received by Spanish companies can’t represent more than 20% of the total
+- Incomes received by Spanish companies (or in Spain) can’t represent more than 20% of the total

-- You must demonstrate that you have been working remotely for at least 1 year prior to your application
+- You must demonstrate that you have been working for your company or having a freelance relationship with your clients for at least 3 months prior to your application

-- You will have to fill out the application form (still to be published)
+- You will have to fill out the application form (you can download it here)

 - Hire private health insurance, with full coverage throughout Spain

 And, finally, we find a difference depending on whether you work for a company as an employee or are a freelancer: